 Then you have blue eyes, blue hair (seen regularly on the Santiago subway), blue language (heard on the metro, too), blue streaks, blueprints, and Bluenoses (those lucky enough to be born in Nova Scotia, like my oldest daughter).
 And we all can rejoice in our heritage on God’s special and beautiful blue planet.

 Blue pottery and porcelain, such as the type popularized by the Spode and Wedgwood china companies, feature among the most cherished in the world.
-During the Depression, inexpensive plates divided into separate sections like a TV tray were manufactured in bulk.
+During the Depression, inexpensive plates divided into separate sections like a cafeteria tray were manufactured in bulk.
 One historian mentions these plates were only available in blue and often decorated with the famous “blue willow” pattern.
-Therefore…the blue plate special.
+Therefore…the blue-plate special.

 Before McDonald’s and KFC, mid-century USA used to serve up a square meal with the fixin’s for less than a dollar.
 Whatever was cheap and delicious turned up on the blackboard: Hot roast beef sandwiches, fried chicken, fish and chips, turkey dinner with the works.